Programs for Schools

 VOICES OF FREEDOM: AN EVENING OF SPOKEN WORD

 Voices of Freedom: An Evening of Spoken Word features premier spoken word poets from around the country gathered together for a special night celebrating Black History Month.
 From the cultural expression of Langston Hughes to the Beat Poets of the 1950s to modern rap and hip-hop music, performance poetry follows the trend of rhythmic engagement with listeners.
 As the name suggests, performance poems are meant to be spoken aloud with expression and movement that reflect their meaning.
-Join Orlando’s Poet Laureate, Shawn Welcome, emerging local school talents and nationally renowned spoken word artists for a rarely seen and heard 90-minute showcase that will solidify anyone’s definition of spoken word poetry.
+Join Shawn Welcome, emerging local school talents and nationally renowned spoken word artists for a rarely seen and heard 90-minute showcase that will solidify anyone’s definition of spoken word poetry.

 FREE OF CHARGE.
 SPACE IS LIMITED